nymtech/nym/documentation/docs/src/sdk/rust.md

 ```

 ### Anonymous replies with SURBs
-Both functions used to send messages through the mixnet (`send_str` and `send_bytes`) send a pre-determined number of SURBs along with their messages by default.
+Both functions used to send messages through the mixnet (`send_message` and `send_plain_message`) send a pre-determined number of SURBs along with their messages by default.

 The number of SURBs is set [here](https://github.com/nymtech/nym/blob/release/{{platform_release_version}}/sdk/rust/nym-sdk/src/mixnet/client.rs#L34):